hugheslab1/NR-Analysis/README.md

 # Hugheslab's Nuclear Receptor Analysis Scripting

-A python framework for doing analysis on Nuclear Receptor protein structures
+A python framework for analysis on Nuclear Receptor protein structures

 Python prereqs:
 - Version 3.11.9+ with all standard libraries (Might work on 3.5+, but no gurantees)